How I Came to Chiropractic

 A Chiropractic Education

 It didn’t take me long before I was enrolled on the pre-requisites needed to get into Chiropractic school.
-I already had a Bachelors Degree from West Virginia University, but I need some science courses to complete before applying to Chiropractic school.
+I already had a Bachelors Degree from West Virginia University, but I needed some science courses to complete before applying to Chiropractic school.
 I graduated from Sherman College of Straight Chiropractic in 1990.

 I haven’t lost that passion to learn and understand more about the principles of chiropractic and have achieved diplomat status in Chiropractic philosophy.
 In practice, the philosophy of chiropractic is so important and the Chiropractor should always pursue the understanding and the principles as best as they can.